-In a clustered deployment, network connections are divided into two categories: cluster maintenance segments and client data segments.
-The default shipping configuration contains a two-port embedded NIC that provides one port for cluster maintenance and one port for client data.
-An additional management port for remote console and diagnostics is provided via the iLO port.
+In a clustered deployment, network connections are divided into three categories: cluster maintenance segments, client data segments, and management segments.
+The default shipping configuration contains a two-port NC3134 10/100 network interface controller (NIC) and a single NC7770 10/100/1000 NIC that together provide one port for management, one port for cluster maintenance, and one port for client data, respectively.
+An additional management port for remote console and diagnostics is provided off of the iLO port.
 HP recommends that this connection be placed on a management LAN separate from the corporate infrastructure.

 The cluster maintenance segment is also known as the heartbeat connection between the nodes.
-In standard configurations, this connectivity is obtained by using a crossover network cable.
-The same effect can be achieved by placing the heartbeat ports on their own switch or VLAN, as illustrated in Figure 4 as Eth0.
+In standard configurations, this connectivity is obtained by the use of a crossover network cable.
+The same effect can be achieved by placing the heartbeat ports on its own switch or VLAN, as illustrated in Figure 4 as Eth1.
 The purpose is to isolate and guarantee the connectivity between the nodes without interruption.
-If interruption occurs, the remaining cluster node will assume that the other node has gone down and initiate a failover.
+If interruption occurs, the remaining cluster node will assume the other node has gone down and initiate a failover.
 A second cluster heartbeat path is often recommended as a redundant path.
 The redundant path is often done over one of the remaining network segments and is not dedicated.

 The client data segments of a cluster must reside on identical network segments for each node.
-As illustrated in Figure 4, Eth1 from both nodes is shown on the same segment.
+As illustrated in Figure 4, Eth2 from both nodes is shown on the same segment.
 This co-location on the same segment allows cluster resources such as file shares to failover to the second node and continues to provide availability to the resources.
 The failed resource will have the same IP address after the failover and therefore must have a port corresponding to the identified subnet of the IP address present on both nodes.

-The NAS b3000 v2 supports the use of NIC teaming in clustered configurations.
-All recommendations from the sections earlier in this guide still apply.
+The NAS e7000 v2 supports the use of NIC teaming in clustered configurations.
+All previous caveats from the NAS e7000 v2 single node deployment on networks section still apply.

-Figure 4: NAS b3000 v2 cluster deployment
+Figure 4: NAS e7000 v2 cluster deployment